greendragon18/amt_project1/README.md

 deploy target/project1-1.0-SNAPSHOT
 ```

+Please note that, in every launch of the domain, we create a sample of 2 organisations, 4 users and 4 sensors (equally distributed in both organisations).
+Those samples can be removed in **ch.heig.amt.project1.init.InitData.java**.
 ##Specification available
-All available functionnalities are documented in our [API Reference]().
+All available functionnalities are documented in our [API Reference](http://greendragon18.github.io/amt_project1).
 You can see below what we already have implemented:

 Specification               | Details                                       | Done ?
 --------------------------- | :-------------------------------------------- | :----: